DaHoC/Java2Bndtools/README.md

 1. [Open issues & to-do](#open-issues-to-do)

 ## What is it and what does it do?
-It is an Eclipse plugin that provides integration of Java projects into a bndtools workspace, by making java projects available in a local bndtools repository.
+It is an Eclipse plugin that provides integration of Java projects into a bndtools workspace, by making these Java projects available in a local bndtools repository.

 ![Example Eclipse flow](https://qivicon-wbench.psst.t-online.corp/gitlab/jan.hendriks/QiviconBndBuilder/raw/master/resources/ExampleFlow.jpg "Example Eclipse flow")